DTW-DanWard/OctopusDeployUtilities/docs/Rationale.md

 * Search across all the projects using just a text editor like VS Code, Atom or Sublime.
 Or write your own search tool.
 * Compare similar projects to see where they are different.
 * Get data/reporting on anything you can think of.
 What's the average number of variables per project?
 Sure, that's easy to find out.
-* Programmatically comparing two exports instead of manually comparing with a diff tool.
+* Programmatically compare two exports instead of manually comparing with a diff tool.

 Still need more convincing?
 See some detailed examples in [what can you do with exports](WhatCanYouDo.md).
 And maybe review [best practices and testing rules](BestPracticesTestingRules.md) to get a feel for the benefits of automated testing.